// Blog / FAQ

 - .knowledge/project_index.json and .knowledge/modules/

-- Routing, trust, freshness, metrics, search, and Inspector artifacts are rebuilt.
+- Routing, confidence, freshness, metrics, search, and Inspector files are rebuilt.

 - .knowledge/maintenance/quality_report.json